-Dr. Avery received his doctorate at the University of Dallas in 2006 and thereafter worked as an English professor for roughly eleven years at universities in Florida and Texas.
+Dr. Avery received his doctorate at the University of Dallas in 2006 and thereafter worked as an English professor for eleven years at universities in Florida and Texas.
+In addition to his role at North Phoenix Preparatory, he is also Adjunct Assistant Professor of Humanities with the University of Dallas.
 His research interests lie chiefly in Renaissance British Literature, especially Shakespeare and Thomas More.
-Being a lover of the Great Books, he is most excited about the opportunity to teach in North Phoenix Preparatory Academy’s classical curriculum.
+He has published a number of articles on those topics and also serves as a reader for Moreana, a journal specializing in Thomas More Studies.
+He is also currently in the early stages of a book project on Shakespeare.
+Being a lover of the Great Books, he especially appreciates teaching the Great Hearts classical curriculum.
 Dr. Avery is married with three children.
-Outside of education and research, he enjoys playing Ultimate Frisbee, strategic board games, and spending time with his family.
+Outside of education and research, he enjoys reading, Ultimate Frisbee, strategic board games, and spending time with his family.

 Dr. Stephen Bain has lived much of his life in or around Atlanta, Georgia, but his family is primarily from Columbus, Ohio.He received a BA in Biblical Studies and Humanities from Point University, a Master’s degree in Philosophy and the Humanities from the University of Dallas, and in 2017 he completed his Ph.D. in Humanities from Faulkner University.He has long been a loving student of the Great Books of the Western World, having a particular interest in the Virtue Ethics tradition and the works of J. R. R. Tolkien.Dr.
 Bain has several years of teaching experience, from middle and high school Literature and History to Philosophy and Humane Letters at such colleges as West Georgia College and University and Auburn University at Montgomery.Dr.
 Bain is an avid fan of the Atlanta Braves, and also enjoys reading and games of all kinds, including board games, strategy games, and collectible card games.

-Mr. Black proudly joined North Phoenix Preparatory Academy in 2015.
-His teaching career began in 1996 in graduate school.
-Following which, Mr. Black moved to Oregon where he worked as an art professor at Willamette University, dividing his time between teaching and acting as the exhibition designer for the Hallie Ford Museum of Art.
-In 2005 he returned to his home state of Arizona and accepted a position as one of the founding teachers at Chandler Preparatory Academy.
-In addition to teaching, Mr. Black is also a respected professional watercolor artist whose work is collected on a national level.
-Mr. Black is happily married and also enjoys hiking, tennis, and golf.
+Mr. Black teaches high school art and is the Dean of Student Leadership.
+He proudly joined North Phoenix Preparatory Academy in 2015.
+Having grown up in Phoenix, Mr. Black attended the University of Arizona for his undergraduate degree.
+Following which, he attended the University of Delaware for a master’s degree in fine art.
+After graduate school, Mr. Black moved to Oregon and worked as an art professor at Willamette University, dividing his time between teaching and acting as the exhibition designer for the Hallie Ford Museum of Art.
+In 2005, he returned to his home state of Arizona and accepted a position as one of the founding teachers at Chandler Preparatory Academy.
+In addition to teaching, Mr. Black is also a respected professional artist.
+He is married to Marla Black and has a son named, Liam.

 James Crowley is originally from the small town of Temple City, California (a suburb of Los Angeles), where he first got involved in theatre and music as a child.
 After moving to Arizona, he became more serious about his fine arts studies.
 Mr. Crowley spent several years apprenticing with the late prominent Valley music professor, Dr. Daniel Hooper, from whom he learned piano, sight singing, composition, and conducting.
 Mr. Crowley then began formal vocal studies at the age of eighteen, and first sang with the Arizona Opera chorus, where he discovered he was a tenor.